Services for Schools

 Link to Us

 Highlight the Orange County Library System on your school's website.
-You can link to our home page, www.ocls.info, or our collection of School Resources at www.ocls.info/schoolresources.
+You can link to our home page, www.ocls.info, or our collection of School & Student Resources at libguides.ocls.info/studentresources.

 Our storytellers have captured some of their favorite tales on film.
 Share these videos with students on the morning announcements or in the classroom.